konfuzio-ai/document-validation-ui/README.md

 ![DocumentPage](http://raw.githubusercontent.com/konfuzio-ai/konfuzio-capture-vue/main/document_page.svg)

 This component is responsible for drawing the document and handling any interaction with it.
-The main thing is that it uses `Konva JS` package (https://konvajs.org/docs/vue/index.html) to render a canvas element that has the document image as background and shapes on top.
+The main thing is that it uses [Konva JS](https://konvajs.org/docs/vue/index.html) to render a canvas element that has the document image as background and shapes on top.
 Most of the shapes are annotations from the Konfuzio API.

 ### DocumentAnnotations